microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 HANA studio 2.0: coach will provide the link

 Step 13: From the window jumpbox, logon to the linux jumpbox:
-Putty session to “teamxx-linux-jumpbox” with the credential  azureuser/Welcome!2345.
-Note: Replace “xx” with your team number chosen in step 3.
+Putty session to server “teamxx-linux-jumpbox” with the credential  azureuser/Welcome!2345.
+Note: Replace “xx” with your team number chosen previously.

 % cd ~azureuser/Current_Deployment